youxiaomi/typescript-styled-intelligent-plugin/README.md

 This repo has two projects:

-- `/` is a Typescript Plugin
+- `packages/typescript-styled-intelligent-plugin` is a Typescript Plugin
-- `/example` is a example use Typescript-styled-intelligent-plugin
+  - `packages/typescript-styled-intelligent-plugin/example` is a example use Typescript-styled-intelligent-plugin
+- `packages/vscode-styled-intelligent-plugin` is a vscode Plugin (this is based on the typescript-styled-intelligent-plugin)
 ![](documentation/example.png)
 ![](documentation/preview.gif)